Internal energy and information flows mediate input and output power in bipartite molecular machines: Thermodynamics

 \section{Thermodynamics}

-We assume tight coupling between the chemical reservoirs and mechanical motion of the respective subsystems, i.e., that each mechanical movement $d\ex$ ($d\ey$) of subunit X (Y) is accompanied by transfer of energy $\mu_{\rm \X}\,d\ex$ ($\mu_{\rm \Y}\,d\ey$) from the respective chemical reservoir.
+\stkout{We} Unlike tight coupling between subsystems which we do not generally obtain in our model, we do (by construction) assume tight coupling between the chemical reservoirs and mechanical motion of the respective subsystems, i.e., that each mechanical movement $d\ex$ ($d\ey$) of subunit X (Y) is accompanied by transfer of energy $\mu_{\rm \X}\,d\ex$ ($\mu_{\rm \Y}\,d\ey$) from the respective chemical reservoir.
 This effectively consolidates all interfaces of finite coupling strength across the whole system into the single coupling between \X~and \Y. Thus the input power $\mathcal{P}_{\rm \X}$ and output power $\mathcal{P}_{\rm \Y}$ are each the integrated probability current multiplied by its respective chemical driving force,